dedupeio/dedupe/docs/Making-smart-comparisons.rst

 +-------------+-----------+--------------------------+--------------+----------+

-If we could only compare records that were true duplicates we would not run into the explosion of comparisons.
-Of course if already knew where the true duplicates were, we wouldn't need to compare any individual records.
-Unfortunately we don't but we do quite well if just compare records that are somewhat similar.
+If we could only compare records that were true duplicates, we wouldn't run into the explosion of comparisons.
+Of course, if we already knew where the true duplicates were, we wouldn't need to compare any individual records.
+Unfortunately we don't, but we do quite well if just compare records that are somewhat similar.

 Blocking
 --------

-Duplicate records almost always share some *thing* in common.
-If we define groups of data that share some thing and only compare the records in that group, or *block*, then we can dramatically reduce the number of comparisons we will make.
+Duplicate records almost always share some*thing* in common.
+If we define groups of data that share something and only compare the records in that group, or *block*, then we can dramatically reduce the number of comparisons we will make.
 If define these blocks well, then we will make very few comparisons and still have confidence that will compare records